Titania (Marvel Comics): Fear Itself

-During the Fear Itself storyline, one of the seven Hammers of the Worthy lands near Titania after it was launched to Earth by Serpent.
-When she lifts it, her body becomes possessed by Skirn, Breaker of Men.
+During the Fear Itself storyline, one of the seven Hammers of the Worthy lands near Titania after being launched to Earth by Serpent.
+When she lifts it, Titania is possessed by Skirn, Breaker of Men.
 Skirn then helps Creel find his own hammer in the capital of Hell.
 When they find his hammer, they come across a well-known thief who has a personal history with Skirn.
 The thief tries to take the hammer as his own, but Skirn quickly defeats him.
-War Machine, Iron Fist, and their allies appear and try unsuccessfully to keep the hammer from Creel, who becomes the host body for Greithoth, Breaker of Wills when he grasps it.

-Shortly after the Worthy are defeated, a distraught Titania is shown in her prison cell imploring Raft personnel to stop Crossbones from stealing Skirn's hammer and committing atrocities with it.
+War Machine, Iron Fist, and their allies appear and try unsuccessfully to keep the hammer from Creel, who becomes the host for Greithoth, Breaker of Wills when he grasps it.
+Shortly after the Worthy are defeated, a distraught Titania is shown in her prison cell, where she implores the personnel of the Raft to prevent Crossbones from stealing Skirn's hammer.

 All-New Thor

 When Absorbing Man and Titania rob an armored car, the female Thor appears to thwart their plans.
-Upon meeting the female Thor, Creel mocks her for being a woman and for having taken Thor's name for herself, which she answers by breaking his jaw.
+Upon meeting Thor, Creel mocks her for being a woman and for having taken Thor's name for herself, which she answers by breaking his jaw.
 Titania then appears to confront her.
 Out of respect for what Thor was doing, she knocks out her husband with his own weapon and surrenders.
 Despite this surrender, and despite Titania having once saved her life, Thor hits her hard with Mjolnir, knocking her out.